odysian/ImmersionDay/README.md

 - Launched EC2 instance and created new SNS topic & subscription
 - Created eventbridge rule that monitors EC2 instance state changes
 - Tested by stopping EC2 instance

+### CloudWatch
+- Launched EC2 instance with stress tool to simulate CPU load
+- Enabled detailed monitoring on the instance and created a CloudWatch alarm that monitors CPU utilization and notifies SNS when triggered
+- Viewed the graphed CPU metric in CloudWatch to confirm usage and test alarm